Home/Calculators/Jumbo Reverse Mortgage

 For life of occupancy

 Why HECM wasn't an option here: The HECM principal limit on a $3.6M home is capped at $503,397 (FHA limit × PLF).
-Karen's mortgage payoff alone is $1,272,430 — the HECM couldn't even cover it.
+Sarah's mortgage payoff alone is $1,272,430 — the HECM couldn't even cover it.
 The jumbo product's $1,447,200 principal limit covered the payoff and left $159,630 in a growing line of credit.
 No monthly payment.
 No FHA MIP.

 Advertisement